LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/i-crumble.md

 What a futile experience,

-what for but feeling
+what for but a feeling;

-like submitting on a knee,
+submitting on a knee,

 on a thought, on a bed,